Family Law

 Parenting Time and Decision-Making Responsibility

-When there are children of a marriage or relationship, there can be many decisions to be made upon separating, such as where the child(ren) will live, who will make the major decisions for the child(ren), and what parenting arrangements need to be made to accommodate the child(ren)’s needs, the parents’ needs, and keep the new family unit working.
+When there are children from a marriage or relationship, decisions regarding where the child(ren) will live, who will make the major decisions for the child(ren), and what parenting arrangements need to be made to accommodate the child(ren)’s and/or parents’ needs to keep the new family unit working.

-We can answer all of your questions on the different types of custody arrangements and we can work with you to develop a parenting arrangement that will accommodate your family’s needs.
-We can help you understand the law as it relates to parenting time and decision-making responsibility your child(ren), whether you are married or not.
+We can work with you to develop a parenting arrangement and determine a decision-making responsibility that will accommodate your family's needs.
+We can help you understand the law, as it relates to parenting time and decision-making responsibility on behalf of your child(ren), whether you are married or not.
+We will always provide candid and knowledgeable advice in every situation.

 Cohabitation, Prenuptial, Post Nuptial Agreements